(Last Updated: 07/07/2025)

 The Rise of Direct-to-Consumer Brands

-The whole mattress store industry has witnessed a seismic shift with the rise of direct-to-consumer (DTC) brands.
-But how do they compare with traditional retail models?
+The mattress store industry has witnessed a seismic shift with the rise of direct-to-consumer (DTC) brands.
+But how do DTC brands compare with traditional retail models?

 • DTC Advantages: Cutting out the middleman means these brands can offer competitive prices without compromising quality.